iivanoo/covid-apps-observer/data/data_custom_analysis/reports/resources/co.heydoctor.android___2.7.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="co.heydoctor.android 5 reviews"/>
 </p>

+> Fast and easy to use service!
+Was feeling some symptoms for a UTI and I am uninsured.
+Fearing another $100+ bill from urgent care I signed up for this service and BOOM! $35 and an hour later I received sweet relief in the form of antibiotics at my local pharmacy.
+Easy to use and quick response time.
+I will tell all my friends about yall!<br> :date: __2020-10-26 17:33:47__

+> Great experience!
+Quick, precise and easy!
+Will definitely use again!<br> :date: __2020-10-26 15:55:28__

 > 👍🏽👍🏽<br> :date: __2020-10-26 06:18:43__

 > Fast, professional and convenient.
 Definitely will recommend to family and friends.<br> :date: __2020-10-26 00:46:39__